niXman/cmdargs/README.md

 # Cmdargs
-Command-line and config files parsing single header-file library
+Command-line and config files parsing single header-file library for C++17

 Only long option names is supported